arjuninamdar/minnow/writeups/check2.md

 segment in the upper 32 bits of the number.
 Being more mathematically specific, 2^(32)c + (the computed offset) is a valid absolute seqno given any c >= 0.
-From here, finding this c given the checkpoint becomes easier, as we only care about the same or neighboring (+/- 1) relative to the checkpoints' c.
+From here, finding this c given the checkpoint becomes easier, as we only care about the same or neighboring (+/- 1) relative to the checkpoint's c.
 As a result, I considered all of the numbers and returned the one closest to the checkpoint.

 In TCPReceiver, there are several important design decisions I made.
 I first chose to defer the